zaccari/go-tree-sitter-bazel/README.md

 This module uses a Bazel module extension to:

-1. Fetch the upstream go-tree-sitter source code from GitHub
+1. Fetch the upstream go_tree_sitter source code from GitHub
 2. Apply a small patch to make the code Bazel-compatible (removes the `lib.c` inclusion from CGo directives)
 3. Build the tree-sitter C library separately